jorgebucaran/superfine/README.md

 [![npm](https://img.shields.io/npm/v/ultradom.svg)](https://www.npmjs.org/package/ultradom)
 [![Slack](https://hyperappjs.herokuapp.com/badge.svg)](https://hyperappjs.herokuapp.com "#ultradom")

-**Ultradom** is a virtual DOM micro-library for building browser-based applications and frameworks.
+*Ultradom* is a minimal virtual DOM view layer for building browser-based applications and frameworks.
 Mix it with your favorite state management architecture or use it standalone for maximum flexibility.
 Out of the box, you get server-rendered DOM recycling, keyed updates & lifecycle events — all with no dependencies.

 ## Getting Started